NUESTRAS MAESTRAS FUNDADORAS

 I was born and raised in Mexico.
 The way I grew up gave me the opportunity to develop skills that no school could ever teach me.
 I spent my childhood days covered in dirt, climbing trees, and wandering at the park making friends all over the barrio till it was dinner time.
 I had the opportunity to study abroad in the U.S. and then decided to embrace the adventure making it permanent.

 I hold a Bachelor's degree in Psychology from the Universidad Autónoma de Nuevo León.
 I began my career as a child therapist, and then moved on to teaching preschool.
 Before moving to the U.S., I oversaw the implementation of an emotional intelligence curriculum for preschool and elementary aged children called Magic Circle at Saint Joseph Learning Center.
-I came to the U.S. as an au pair, and currently work providing child care services.

 It has been an amazing journey to find out what home means when you are away, to re-discover my own Mexican identity and what I can offer to this very diverse community.